ROI Definition and Tolerances#

 7

-Adjust the Accept Threshold according to application needs
+Change the Accept Threshold according to application needs

 Note

-What is Accept Threshold?
+What is the Accept Threshold?

-• Value 0.95 -> accepts only components with score >= 95%
+• Value 0.95 → Accept only components with fidelity ≥ 95%

-• Value 0.80 -> accepts components with score >= 80%
+• Value 0.80 → Accept components with fidelity ≥ 80%

 Tip

-Recommended iterative approach
+Recommended iterative approach:

 1. Start with Accept Threshold = 0.85

-2. Run Test and observe the results
+2. Run Tests and see results

 Display of detected components#